armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 ### Custom branch configuration

 > Configuring a custom branch is required if you are using a repo that does not use `master` as the base branch.
+Newly created GitHub repositories that use `main` as the default base branch must configure a custom branch using the `repoConfig` parameter.

 By default, Dinghy will use the `master` branch in your repository.
 If you wish to use a different base branch for your repository, this can be configured using the `repoConfig` tag in your yaml configuration.